 How to Plan Your Swim Start Based on the Course

-It’s helpful to know which side of the swim start the first turn buoy is on.
-For example, if you start on the right side but the buoy is on the left, you’d better be comfortable breathing on your left side, or merging with other swimmers could be a painful experience.
-It’s like driving and trying to merge from two lanes into one without using your mirrors—you’re just hoping for the best!
-I recommend starting on the side where, when you breathe, you can see most of the other swimmers.
+Know which side of the start line the first turn buoy is on.
+For example, if you start on the right but the buoy is on the left, you’d better be comfortable breathing to your left—otherwise, merging with other swimmers could be a painful experience.
+It’s like trying to merge lanes while driving without using your mirrors—you’re just hoping for the best!

 Avoiding Slower Swimmers and How to Improve Your Swim Time

-If you find yourself stuck behind someone and feel like you’re swimming at a pace that’s too comfortable, don’t waste time—get around them as quickly as possible.
-The longer you stay behind a slower swimmer, the further ahead those at your speed will pull, making it harder for you to catch up.
-I made this mistake just last year, spending 400m of a 1500m swim behind someone swimming about 10 seconds per 100m slower than my target pace.
-By the time I realised I needed to pass, it was too late.
-I ended up swimming the last 1000m alone, trying to catch up.
+I made this mistake last year, spending 400m of a 1500m swim stuck behind someone swimming about 10 seconds per 100m slower than my target pace.
+By the time I realized I needed to pass, it was too late—I swam the final 1000m alone, trying to close the gap.

 Understanding Currents and Tides in Open Water Swims